gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### TaskParameter replaced with TaskExecutionRequest

-Incubating class `TaskParameter` has been replaced with `TaskExecutionRequest`.
+- Incubating class `TaskParameter` has been replaced with `TaskExecutionRequest`.
+- Incubating property `StartParameter.taskParameters` has been replaced with `StartParameter.taskRequests`.

 ## External contributions